 Who doesn't want more of that!
 It's the productive's holy grail.

-But as you may have noticed, sometimes it doesn't seem that easy to get into that state.
-Or when you're in a state like that, and you interrupt it, for taking a scheduled break, or being interrupted/called away by somebody, it can take a while before you're fully back in that productive flow again.
-And you waste precious time.
+But as you may also have noticed, sometimes it isn't that easy to get into that state.
+Or when you're in a state like that, and you interrupt it, by taking a break, or being interrupted/called away by somebody, it can take a while before you're fully back in that productive flow again.

 So how does this work?
-It's an NLP technique for managing your state called ANCHORING.
+By managing your state with anchoring, a core NLP technique.

 To anchor a state means to connect a specific internal state to a trigger (or anchor) of your choice.
 Then once you've anchored the state to that trigger, you can fire off the anchor and bring up the desired state at will.